Dhiyanesh24/Gaussian/README.md

 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner

 ## Algorithm
-1.
+1. Import numpy as np and get the values
-2.
+2. Using for loop execute the program
-3.
+3. Print the values
-4.
+4. End the values

 ## Program:
 ```
 /*
 Program to find the solution of a matrix using Gaussian Elimination.
-Developed by:
+Developed by: Dhiyaneshwar P
-RegisterNumber:
+RegisterNumber: 212222110009
 */
 ```
     import numpy as np